Comparisons12 min read

 Who Should Choose HubSpot?

-• You're a startup, SMB, or mid-market company that values fast time-to-value
+• You're a startup, SMB, or mid-market company that needs results fast

-• Your marketing and sales teams need to work closely together with shared data and seamless lead handoff
+• Your marketing and sales teams need to work together with shared data and smooth lead handoff

 • You don't have a dedicated CRM admin and need something your team can manage themselves

-• You want an all-in-one platform for marketing, sales, service, and CMS without stitching together separate products
+• You want everything in one place for marketing, sales, service, and CMS without juggling separate products

-• Budget matters and you want to keep total cost of ownership manageable
+• Budget matters and keeping total cost of ownership down is important

-• You're transitioning from spreadsheets or a basic CRM and need something that's easy to adopt
+• You're coming from spreadsheets or basic CRM and need something that doesn't require weeks of training

-• Content marketing and inbound strategy are central to your growth model
+• Inbound marketing and content strategy drive your growth

 Try HubSpot